hassantafreshi/easy-form-builder/readme.txt

 = Why should I use Easy Form Builder? =

 According to users, Easy Form Builder's support is the top choice.
 Creating various forms is super easy with Easy Form Builder, rated 5 stars by users.
 With over 40 field types, you can make lots of different forms.
 One cool thing is Easy Form Builder's confirmation code feature, making it easy to interact with users and keeping everything on your site.

+= What is the competitive advantage of Easy Form Builder? =

+The competitive advantage of an Easy Form Builder  Plugin lies in its straightforward design and user-friendly setup and form builder.
+By providing a tool that is simple and requires minimal learning, Admins can streamline their processes and boost efficiency.
+This user-friendly approach not only speeds up the form creation process but also encourages widespread use among individuals with various levels of technical know-how.
+In the end, the simplicity of a form builder contributes to increased productivity and an overall improved user experience, making it a valuable asset in the competitive landscape.

 = Is Coding knowledge required to build forms using Easy Form Builder? =